-Office of Label Use and Licensing: Provides administrative support and oversight of the SFI on-product labeling program, and serves as the depository for SFI 2015-2019 Standards certificates SFI 2015-2019 Section 5 On-product label use certificates and PEFC ST 2002:2013 Chain of Custody of Forest Based Products-Requirements, May 24, 2013 certificates, and other documents that must be submitted to receive approval for use of the SFI on-product labels and claims.
+Office of Label Use and Licensing: Provides administrative support and oversight of the SFI on-product labeling program, and serves as the depository for SFI 2022 Standards certificates SFI 2022 Section 5 On-product label use certificates and PEFC ST 2002:2020 Chain of Custody of Forest Based Products-Requirements, February 14, 2020 certificates, and other documents that must be submitted to receive approval for use of the SFI on-product labels and claims.

 old-growth forests: A forested ecosystem distinguished by old trees and related structural attributes, such as tree size, down woody debris, canopy levels, and species composition.
-Program Participants should utilize a definition specific to their region and particular forest types.
+Certified Organizations should utilize a definition specific to their region and particular forest types.

 origin: The attributes of the raw material used in the product.
 This can be certified forest content, certified sourcing or pre-consumer or post-consumer recycled content.

+organization: Person or group of people that has its own functions with responsibilities, authorities and relationships to achieve its objectives.

-other credible chain-of-custody standards: Standards capable of tracking fiber back to a forest certified to the SFI 2015-2019 Forest Management Standard or other acceptable standards recognized by the SFI program.
+other credible chain-of-custody standards: Standards capable of tracking fiber back to a forest certified to the SFI 2022Forest Management Standard or other acceptable standards recognized by the SFI program.
 They include:

-PEFC ST 2002:2003 Chain of Custody of Forest Based Products-Requirements, May 24, 2013
+PEFC ST 2002:2020 Chain of Custody of Forest Based Products-Requirements, February 14, 2020